-In the case of this channel, I'm running the entire thing on a couple of Single Board Computers.
+In the case of this channel, I'm running the entire thing on a couple of tin cans.
 Why?
 Because I can and because failing at retro games doesn't feel so bad if I know that I am helping to show others that they don't need to suck down insane amounts of electricity in order to have fun on the internet.

 Gaming Laptop (Steam, Windows, Linux games):

 Secondary Encoder Desktop (Built in 2014):